Fort Lauderdale Mortgage Fraud Lawyer

 Broward County federal fraud defense attorneys

-A white collar crime that is one of the fastest-growing in the U.S., mortgage fraud is a federal offense, defined as a misstatement, misrepresentation, or omission of a relevant and important detail that an underwriter or lender would rely upon to fund, purchase, or insure a property loan.
-Any actor in the property purchasing process, including lenders and applicants, may engage in activity that would be categorized as mortgage fraud in Broward County.
-Always seek the assistance of a Fort Lauderdale mortgage fraud defense lawyer immediately after you’re charged.
+A white collar crime that is one of the fastest-growing in the Florida, mortgage fraud is a federal offense, defined as a misstatement, misrepresentation or omission of a relevant and important detail that an underwriter or lender would rely upon to fund, purchase or insure a property loan.
+Any actor in the property purchasing process, including lenders and applicants, may engage in activity that would be categorized as mortgage fraud.
+Always seek the assistance of a Fort Lauderdale mortgage fraud attorney immediately after you’re charged.
 Federal criminal lawyer Joffe Law, P.A. can help ensure your rights are protected from the start of your defense.

 Like many white collar crimes, mortgage fraud is a general term that describes a group of related offenses.
 Examples of illegal activities that constitute this type of crime include: